jan-kasi/school-notes/notes/Gender.md

 Beauvoir uses phenomenological analysis to draw the ideas of how culture and society frames women’s experience of their body and alienates them

-- Both framing and alienation can be understood in the common sense, but it is perhaps more scholarly to think of the Marxist ideas of alienation and view how they are used here and the sociological theories of framed knowledge (Beauvoir was very well read on both)
+- Think of the Marxist ideas of alienation and view how they are used here and the sociological theories of framed knowledge.
 - Beauvoir is therefore able to use phenomenology as a device for liberation, and analyse the impact of gender as it is in society on people

 ##### The Other